Call EPA 24 hours a day.1300 372 842 or 1300 EPA VIC

 The process to submit complaints about the conduct of an EPA authorised officer.

-The Portal can be accessed via a wide range of browsers including:
+The Portal can be accessed via the following browsers:

 Some functions on the Portal, such as forms, require Adobe Reader 11 or above to be installed; therefore, these functions cannot be accessed on mobile devices.

-Adobe Forms for annual performance statements, waste transport certificates and landfill levy statements are not supported by Google Chrome or the default browser for Windows 10, Microsoft Edge.
+Adobe Forms for annual performance statements, waste transport certificates and landfill levy statements are not supported by Google Chrome, Mozilla Firefox or the default browser for Windows 10, Microsoft Edge.
 If you are using Windows 10, you will need to change the default browser to Internet Explorer.

 The Portal uses Secure Sockets Layer (SSL) technology to ensure that transactions are secure.
 If you receive a network access or error message, please check with your system administrator to ensure that the Portal is available from your network.